Qabel/qabel.github.io/_docs/Threat-Model.md

 The attacker can decrypt all files of the user and all received drop messages.
 It cannot decrypt sent drop messages due to the properties of *noise*.

 #### Disclosure of Credentials
-The disclosure of the box storage credentials has no effect on the confidentiality nor integrity of stored files and sent and received messages.
-An attacker which possesses the credentials can learn the prefixes the user can write to.
-It can also create new prefixes for the user and can write and delete files to/from the storage.
+The disclosure of the Qabel credentials has no effect on the confidentiality nor integrity of stored files and sent and received messages.
+An attacker which possesses the credentials can learn the prefixes the account can write to.
+It can also create new prefixes for the account and can write and delete files to/from the storage.

+In case an attacker learns an authentication token for the Qabel Block server, the permissions associated to this token can be misused for a fixed duration.

 ## Improvements to reduce Attacker Capabilities